DL3399/SBE/README.md

 ## framework

 ![Overview of our proposed SBE framework, including three core components: boundary label generation by synergistically leveraging class activation maps (CAMs) and saliency maps (SMs), boundary detection guided by SMs, and pseudo mask generation by refining CAMs using the extracted boundaries.](https://github.com/DL3399/SBE/blob/main/1703999985389.jpg)

-![Overview of our proposed SBE framework, including three core components: boundary label generation by synergistically leveraging class activation maps (CAMs) and saliency maps (SMs), boundary detection guided by SMs, and pseudo mask generation by refining CAMs using the extracted boundaries.](https://github.com/DL3399/SBE/blob/main/1703999985389.jpg)
+Overview of our proposed SBE framework, including three core components: boundary label generation by synergistically leveraging class activation maps (CAMs) and saliency maps (SMs), boundary detection guided by SMs, and pseudo mask generation by refining CAMs using the extracted boundaries.

 ## USAGE
 This code heavily depends on the [BES](https://github.com/mt-cly/BES).